kartikeyahl/WFO-Analysis-Web-App/README.md

 # WFO-Analysis-Web-App

 At Honda, divisions are required to maintain a 3:1 WFO:WFH ratio for their associates/employees, meaning 75% WFO and 25% WFH.
-WFO Analysis project will be a web application that takes three Excel files as input and provides visualizations and tabular reports on the WFO percentage completed within each operation, division, department, and designation.
+The WFO Analysis dashboard is a web application that inputs three Excel files from the users and provides visualizations on the WFO percentage completed within each operation, division, department, and designation.
-This will help the organization keep track of who has complied with the policy, and alert those who are not complying.
+This helps the organization keep track of who has complied with the policy, and alert those who are not complying.

 ## Input Files: